 The Body Braid links disconnected body parts into an integrated system.

-The Body Braid’s spiralling lines are based on a pattern of spiralling fascial lines that occur naturally in your body.
-Identified by the bodywork expert Thomas Myers, these spiralling lines inspired Body Braid inventor Blair Voyvodic’s vision for the Body Braid.
+The Body Braid’s spiraling lines are based on a pattern of spiraling fascial lines that occur naturally in your body.
+Identified by the bodywork expert Thomas Myers, these spiraling lines inspired Body Braid inventor Blair Voyvodic’s vision for the Body Braid.